sparkfun/artemis_dev_platform/README.md

 A script is provided to run the development environment.
 Access to serial ports is not supported by Docker so after building you will need a separate upload step

-## Getting Started
+## Install Docker
 * Install [Docker](https://hub.docker.com/?overlay=onboarding)
    * When the Docker installer asks, you will need Linux containers
    * You will need to allow access to your file system
    * The install may require you to log out and log back in or reboot your machine

-####Steps:
+## Getting Started
+### Initial Steps:
 * set your working directory environment variable
 * navigate to your working directory
 * set your ADP_NAME environment variable